 All travel reimbursement requests must be submitted at least 3 weeks before the event.
 The RPD will facilitate the completion of forms and attachments (agenda, Google Maps printout driving direction for mileage calculations, and airfare and lodging quote) as needed.
 Mileage, airfare, lodging, and registration are reimbursed at reasonable market values.
-A \$56 per day meal limit is reimbursed, and meal tickets cannot include alcohol.
+A \$40 per day meal limit is reimbursed, and meal tickets cannot include alcohol.
 Meal receipts must be itemized showing exact food and drink purchases.
 All other receipts should show specifics of all charges incurred.
 A completed reimbursement form should be submitted within 72 hours of return from the trip.
-Refer to the Baptist Travel policy for more information.